matomo-org/matomo/misc/internal-docs/content-tracking.md

 #### Anchor links
 They are not tracked currently.
 Will be tracked as an event in V2?

-TODO we need to implement tracking of non `a` links, of anchor links and `a` links not having `href` attribute using XHR and events

 ### How to prevent the automatic tracking of an interaction?

 Maybe you do not want us to track any interaction automatically as explained before.